Sileby railway station: History

-The platform structures were of timber construction and very little remains of the original station apart from the station house.
+The platform structures were of timber construction, and very little remains of the original station apart from the station house.

 It reopened on 27 May 1994 as part of phase one of the Ivanhoe Line.

 Facilities

-The station is unstaffed and facilities are limited although there is a self-service ticket machine for ticket purchases and shelters on both platforms.
+The station is unstaffed and facilities are limited, although there are shelters on both platforms and a self-service ticket machine for ticket purchases.

 Step-free access is not available to either of the platforms at the station.

 Services

 All services at Sileby are operated by East Midlands Railway using Class 158 and 170 DMUs.

 The typical off-peak service in trains per hour is: